 - Achieving mastery takes a lot of time and effort

-One of the most popular, powerful, and best design software for 3D printing is, without a doubt, Blender.
+Blender is some of the most popular and powerful modeling programs out there, and it’s often lauded as the best design software for 3D printing.
 It’s a piece of open-source software that combines multiple advanced features you’d expect from software like 3D Studio Max or Maya.

-However, it’s not easy to master, and beginners will need to invest a considerable amount of time and effort to learn how to use it.
-Fortunately, Blender has a dedicated community willing to help out.
-There’s plenty of learning material online, such as video tutorials and helpful literature.
+However, it’s not easy to master, and beginners will need to invest a considerable amount of time and effort to overcome the steep learning curve.
+Fortunately, Blender has a dedicated community willing to help out and plenty of learning materials online, such as video tutorials and helpful literature.

-This amazing software package can do a lot of things apart from 3D printing.
-It’s full to the brim with tools for modeling, rendering, sculpting, animation, rigging, rendering postproduction, 2D drawing, simulation, pipeline integration, video editing, and scripting.
+This amazing software package can do a lot of things apart from 3D printing: It’s full to the brim with software tools for modeling, rendering, sculpting, animation, rigging, rendering postproduction, 2D drawing, simulation, pipeline integration, video editing, and scripting, which is why it’s often favoured by indie video game developers.
 If modeling software for 3D printing interests you, then this is the perfect solution for you.

-Blender’s user interface can be overwhelming for users new to 3D modeling.
+Blender’s user interface can be overwhelming for 3D modeling novices.
 As you grow accustomed to it, you’ll likely start to lean a lot on keyboard shortcuts to speed up your modeling process.
-This will come naturally to folks using CAD software since they almost exclusively rely on the keyboard instead of using program menus.
+This will come naturally to advanced users of CAD software, since they almost exclusively rely on the keyboard instead of using program menus.

 Blender is fantastic for designing both organic and nonorganic models and for printing.
 However, it isn’t intended for engineering industrial parts that require a high level of precision.
 There are 3D printer CAD software solutions better suited for accurate measurements that engineers or industrial designers will prefer.

-Blender is brilliant as modeling software for artists.
-With it, you’ll be able to create models with insanely high polygon count, crucial for having great-looking prints.
+Blender is also brilliant free CAD software for artists.
+With it, you’ll be able to create models with an insanely high polygon count - one of the key features responsible for great-looking prints.

 - Easily handles large files